When you’re planning your Disney World trip, you’ll need to consider the weather when you are:

 October and November – In addition to the above months, we also like October and November, though there’s still the possibility of a hurricane.
 November tends to have less hurricanes than October, so it might be a better pick.

 The daytime weather tends to be mildly warm and there tends to be much less rain than in summer.
-The high and low temperatures can vary, but typically we see very comfortable and moderate high temperatures and dry weather.
+The further you get into October, the the more mild the temperatures tend to be, and the less likely it is to be very rainy.
+The high and low temperatures can vary, but typically we see very comfortable and moderate high temperatures and dryer weather.

 Third Tier Picks – Best Times to go to Disney World Weather-wise:

 December, January, February – If you don’t mind the cooler weather, you’ll be likely to have dry weather throughout your visit, though there’s no guarantee.
 If there is rain, lightning storms are rare in these months, and it’s not hurricane season.

 If you have health issues that could be impacted by heat, avoid coming during the warmer months and stick to the more mild or even the cooler months when temperature tends to stay in the low 80’s or below.
 Keep in mind that humidity can make even moderate temperatures seem much higher.
 It can be humid all year round in Florida, but the winter months tend to be drier while the summer months tend to be very humid.

 If a member of your party will be using a wheelchair or scooter, it’s so much easier if there’s less rain.
 You may want to stick to the driest seasons mentioned above.

 DETAILS: Picking Your Travel Dates with Weather in Mind

 Central Florida weather can have positively glorious weather, or it can be brutal, uncomfortable and even miserable – depending on your point of view.
 If you have any flexibility with your travel dates, consider factoring the weather into the equation.
 If you have health concerns that could be impacted by weather, it’s even more important to time your trip with more mild weather.